 Steve Lillebuen (LILL-ah-BEW-en), award-winning author of The Devil’s Cinema, has written for the Guardian, The Globe and Mail, The Sydney Morning Herald and The Age, where he covers crime, justice and legal affairs.

 He’s interviewed criminals, heads of government, celebrated actors and disgraced officials, and covered elections, sporting scandals, environmental disasters, and many high-profile court cases.

-In 2013, he received the Arthur Ellis Award for The Devil’s Cinema, a narrative non-fiction exploration of a filmmaker who turns his script into reality.
+In 2013, he received the Arthur Ellis Award for The Devil’s Cinema, a narrative non-fiction exploration of a filmmaker who turns his horror script into reality.
 The book was internationally published to critical acclaim and shortlisted for the Ned Kelly Award.
 Australia’s largest newspaper, the Herald Sun, declared how Lillebuen “can stand proudly alongside the best journalists in the world.”

 He’s been a contributing writer for Good Weekend, Maclean’s, CNN.com, the National Post, and many other publications.
 He spent nearly five years at Australian Associated Press as a reporter and chief of staff, and has past experience as a reporter for The Canadian Press, a staff writer for the Edmonton Journal, and as a co-founding editor of Metro in Alberta.
 He’s also been a commentator on crime and justice issues for well-known media outlets, including Dateline NBC and Investigation Discovery.